anant-a/signup-login-system/README.md

 # Download the project and run npm install

-# connect to your local MongoDB database
+# Connect to your local MongoDB database